Enter your email and password to access secured content, members only resources and discount prices.

 Check if you are eligible for Skills First funding

-The Victorian and Commonwealth Government offers a range of subsidised courses for eligible Victorian residents.
 Below you will find the qualifications and current schedule of fees.

-NOTE: The student tuition fees, as published, are subject to change given individual circumstances at enrolment.
+Note: The student tuition fees, as published, are subject to change given individual circumstances at enrolment.

 The Victorian participant program provides nationally accredited qualifications, including: